BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/intro_to_arrays.md

 # String to Array

 You can also easily turn a string into an array with the `.split` method.

 This method will give you an array of strings split on whatever character you passed to `.split`.

-Note also that the character you're splitting on gets removed.
+So if we use the string we got from `.join` on the previous slide we could turn it *back* into an array

 ```javascript
 'dog'.split('') //=> ['d', 'o', 'g']
 'my dog has fleas'.split(' ') //=> [ 'my', 'dog', 'has', 'fleas' ]
 ```

+This will work with any string.

+> Note also that the character you're splitting on gets removed.